BrianHCombes/Show-and-Tell/README.md

 # Brian's Show-and-Tell

-This respository has links to projects I want to show.
+This respository has links to production and research projects I want to show.

 ### :arrow_down_small: **Projects**
 Brian's Projects | Comments